jon-bruno/data-app/README.md

 The solution should still compile successfully and pass all unit tests.

-All resources are available for use (Google, StackOverflow, previous code you've written, etc).
+All resources are available for use (Google, StackOverflow, previously written code, etc).

 Bring a copy of the solution to the technical interview, where we will review it together.
 Be prepared to explain any changes made.